-• Worcester Business School has a Director of Business Development in order to promote closer links with employers, and this role is supported by a Business Development Manager and the University's Enterprise Manager.
+- Worcester Business School has a Director of Business Development in order to promote closer links with employers, and this role is supported by a Business Development Manager and the University's Enterprise Manager.
 These individuals, together with the Course Leader will be responsible for external liaison.
-Worcester

-Business School also has an employer advisor to guide and advise upon course development.

-- The School has strong working relationships with a variety of organisations that have supported previous courses over time through sponsorship of employees. - The Business School's specialist research and consultancy centre, the Centre for People at Work, has a wide range of projects and opportunities to provide links with employers. - The School has been an important focus of projects linked with the West Mercia Police Constabulary through the Shared Police and Higher Education (SPHERE) partnership.
+Worcester Business School also has an employer advisor to guide and advise upon course development. - The School has strong working relationships with a variety of organisations that have supported previous courses over time through sponsorship of employees. - The Business School's specialist research and consultancy centre, the Centre for People at Work, has a wide range of projects and opportunities to provide links with employers. - The School has been an important focus of projects linked with the West Mercia Police Constabulary through the Shared Police and Higher Education (SPHERE) partnership.
 Similar arrangements exist with other organisations e.g. Herefordshire and Worcestershire Fire and Rescue Service for research or consultancy purposes. - University of Worcester Careers Advisory Service provides on-going support for students

 Please note: This specification provides a concise summary of the main features of the programme and the learning outcomes that a typical student might reasonably be expected to achieve and demonstrate if s/he takes full advantage of the learning opportunities that are provided.
 More detailed information on the learning outcomes, content and teaching, learning and assessment methods of each module can be found in the module outlines and the Course Handbook.
-The accuracy of the information contained in this document is reviewed by the University and may be checked by the Quality Assurance Agency for Higher Education.